RuchitaGanurkar/Advanced-Java-Application/README.md

 # Advanced-Java-Application
-Using concept of - JSP, SERVLET, MYSQL
+Using concept of - JSP, SERVLET, JDBC